AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-1/intermediate/secretly-sharing-files-with-onionshare-and-tor-browser/README.md

 In this exercise we will create a temporary (ephemeral) *Darknet* Website called an *Onion site* using the Tor anonymity system.
 We will use our Onion site to secretly tranfer a "sensitive" file to a friend.
 Our goal is to successfully give our friend a copy of the sensitive file without exposing so much as *the fact that* we have even transferred the file in the first place.

+Essentially, we will be creating a kind of *digital [dead drop](https://en.wikipedia.org/wiki/Dead_drop)*.

 # Objectives

 When you complete this exercise, you will have acquired the following capabilities:

-* The ability to share files revealing your location, whether your own physical ("real world") location or your computer's logical ("Internet address") location.
+* The ability to share files without revealing your location, whether your own physical ("real world") location or your computer's logical ("Internet address") location.
 * The ability to transfer file(s) without relying on corporate providers such as Google, Facebook, or Microsoft; no usernames or account passwords to remember.
 * The ability to share files even if you are located behind restrictive firewalls or censored networks such school, library, or employment networks.